brianrayxu/Engineering-Test/README.md

 node server.js
 ```

 This will query the API and insert an instance into the database.
-In addition, there is a teseting command that will print the entire database in order to show that each insert worked.
+In addition, there is a testing module in "server.js" that will print the entire database to the console in order to show that each insert worked.
 Feel free to run "server.js" multiple times and see more instances get inserted into the DB.